-As you probably know by now, I love yogurt for breakfast.
-I especially love it when it’s thick and creamy Greek Yogurt.
-Things kind of crazy when my friend, and owner of La Barba here in Utah told me that she’s making yogurt in her Instant Pot for their shop.
+As you probably know by now, I love eating yogurt for breakfast.
+I especially love when it’s thick and creamy Greek yogurt.
+Things got kind of crazy when my friend and owner of La Barba here in Utah told me that she’s started making yogurt in her Instant Pot for their shop.
 Um, yes.
-I tried it, it was amazing and I’ll never go back.
-She also blogs at Vintage Mixer and is totally living in Europe for a few months so seriously, she’s kind of one cool kid, with kids. 😉
+I tried it, it was amazing, and I’ll never go back to store-bought yogurt!
+She also blogs at Vintage Mixer and is living in Europe for a few months — so seriously, she’s kind of one cool kid, with kids. 😉

 Alright, let’s get down to the nitty gritty.
 In college I was trying to still eat like normal, but on a ridiculously tiny budget.
 When yogurt would go on sale I’d buy a few and considered it my splurge on groceries.
 I know, it’s the little things, guys.
 Anyway, I couldn’t afford granola so I’d wait for granola bars to go on sale as well and break some up over my yogurt for breakfast.